astronomer/docs/learn/connections/azure-data-factory.md

 :::tip

-To use the same connection for multiple data factories or multiple resource groups, you can skip the **Resource Group** and **Factory Name** fields in the connection configuration.
+To use the same connection for multiple data factories or multiple resource groups, skip the **Resource Group** and **Factory Name** fields in the connection configuration.
 Instead, you can pass these values to the `default_args` of a DAG or as parameters to the AzureDataFactoryOperator.
 For example:

 ```python
   "azure_data_factory_conn_id": "adf",